 - Order and interpret tests

 - Prescribe medication

 - Make rounds in hospitals and nursing homes

 - Do clinical research

 WHAT ARE THE ACADEMIC PREREQUISITES?

 In making decisions about admissions, PA schools consider a range of factors that may vary from one school to another.
 All prerequisite courses usually need to be completed with a grade of C or above.
-A science and cumulative GPA > 3.5 is competitive; the GRE is required, and is a factor considered in the admissions process.
+A science and cumulative GPA > 3.5 is competitive; the GRE is required for many programs, and is a factor considered in the admissions process.